We’re taking a little detour from messaging, emails and web pages…

 - Or our mind goes down a tangent: “Oh, that reminds me of the time my friend did XYZ…”

 - Or we’re trying so hard to look super engaged (nodding, smiling, exclaiming and widening our eyes at the right moments), that we forget to actually be engaged.

-- Or we’re just worrying that we look awkward, or that we chose the wrong top for these pants, or everyone can tell how uncomfortable we feel.
+- Or we’re just worrying that we look awkward, or that we chose the wrong top for these pants, or that everyone can tell how uncomfortable we feel.

 NONE of that (including the thinking about what’s being said) is actual LISTENING.

 Basically, if you’re in your own head, you’re not listening.